Juangui37/CSC-480-Independent-Study/LabNotebook.md

 Today, I continued trying to webscrape Zillow's website but, kept getting blocked because Zillow new I was using a bot.

+After a couple of hours of trying to understand the concepts of webscraping I realized a couple of things:
+1. I have a minimal understanding to webscrapping and itll probably take me a while to get comfortable with this
+2. I have no real interest in scrapping data and I probably won't do this ever again because API's are a thing
-Since, I have little understanding and an interest to scrape data and this part of the project has really taking up time, I have opted for some help from the subreddit: /datasets I created a post[https://www.reddit.com/r/datasets/comments/11hq8tf/webscraping_specific_zip_code_data_from_zillow/] on this subreddit asking for help.
-I also searched the subreddit to see if anyone had done anything like this.
+3. #his part of the project has taken up a lot of time

+After this realizations, I opted for some help from the subreddit: /datasets [I posted on this subreddit asking for help.](https://www.reddit.com/r/datasets/comments/11hq8tf/webscraping_specific_zip_code_data_from_zillow/)  I also searched the subreddit to see if anyone had done anything like this.
 It turns out, this is a common practice.
-I reached out to a reddit user who did a project similiar to mine and I reached out to him.
+[I reached out to a reddit user who did a project similiar to mine.](https://www.reddit.com/r/datasets/comments/ug1by8/is_it_legal_to_make_an_open_source_github_repo/) I asked him if he was willing to share his github repository.

-after about a day, he got backed to me and shared his github repisotory with me where he created a scraper using scappy.
+After a day, he got backed to me and shared his github repisotory.
+He created the zillow scraper using scappy.

 ##3/06/2023

-I took the time to follow the steps to initialize this project which are:
+I took the time to follow the steps to initialize the project from Radlinsky's repisotory.

 1. Install environment
 mamba env create --name house_conda_env --file=configs/house_conda_env.yaml --force